evertramos/docker-wordpress/.github/README.md

 ## Issues

-Please be advised that if are running docker on azure servers you must mount your database in your disks partitions (exemple: `/mnt/data/`) so your db container can work.
+Please be advised that if are running docker on azure servers you must mount your database in your disks partitions (example: `/mnt/data/`) so your db container can work.
 This is a some kind of issue regarding Hyper-V sharing drivers... not really sure why.

 ## Full Source